This blog may contain affiliate links. Read our disclosure policy for more info.

 A great way to see the San Pedro Market and learn about how the locals cook is on this Peruvian Cooking Class.
 You’ll meet at San Pedro Market to pick your ingredients with your local chef and can choose to cook either lunch or dinner.
 Then, you’ll learn how to make local dishes with a modern twist, taste a pisco sour, which is Peru’s national drink, and even try some exotic fruits for dessert.
 This tour costs just $59 USD per person when you book online here.

-Another interesting thing to do in Cusco is to visit the Museo de La Coca, where you can learn all about the coca leaf.
+Another interesting thing to do on a day in Cusco is to visit the Museo de La Coca, where you can learn all about the coca leaf.
 It’s been grown in Peru for over 5,000 years and is predominantly used in rituals, celebrations, and for health benefits like treating altitude sickness.
 You’ll learn so much about this important plant at the museum.
 I even found out while here that it’s used as a flavoring in Coca-Cola.

 If you are struggling with the altitude (I get bad headaches!), trying coca leaves can help.
 Huge bags of leaves are for sale at markets and shops around the city for typically less than $1 USD.
 You can eat them raw or as part of a coca leaf tea.